About The Spunky Coconut

 Hi!
-I’m Kelly, and I began to study nutrition in 2004 when my oldest girls were very young.
+I’m Kelly, and my study of nutrition began in 2004 when my oldest girls were very young.
 Ashley was a baby and Zoe was a toddler at that time.
 Both girls were not well.
-My naturopathic doctor worked with me to radically change their diet by removing gluten, casein, and refined sugar.
-My husband and I soon realized that their our own health problems could be resolved as well.
-(How cool is that?!)
+My nutritionist worked with me to radically improve their diet by removing gluten, casein, and refined sugar.
+My husband and I soon realized that our own health problems could be resolved through food as well.
+How cool is that?!

-After years of research and experimentation, I now create gluten-free and Paleo food so similar to conventional wheat/dairy/refined sugar recipes that no one feels deprived.
-Together, through diet and biomedical treatments, our family is overcoming celiac disease, endometriosis, gluten-intolerance, ADD, and autism with great success.
-I’ve been blogging at TheSpunkyCoconut.com since 2008, and published several cookbooks.
+After years of research and experimentation, I now create gluten-free and Paleo dishes so similar to conventional wheat/dairy/refined sugar recipes that no one feels deprived.
+Together, through diet and biomedical treatments, our family is overcoming celiac disease (that’s me), endometriosis (me again), gluten-intolerance, ADD, and autism with great success.
+I’ve been blogging at TheSpunkyCoconut.com since 2008, and I published multiple cookbooks.

 I believe in eating healthy real food.
 I know that chocolate and dessert can be as nutrient-dense as pot roast.
 Most of all I hope you enjoy these recipes that have changed my family’s life!

-When I had baby #3 (Ginger) I had been aware of my celiac disease for many years.
-Unlike the pregnancies of my unhealthy early twenties, I got pregnant with Ginger instantly, and I gained half as much weight.
-I lost most of it soon after she was born.
+5. I had been aware of my celiac disease for many years before having Ginger.
+Unlike the pregnancies of my unhealthy twenties, I got pregnant with Ginger instantly, and I gained half as much weight.
+I lost most of the weight soon after she was born.

 6. I have always struggled to maintain my weight.
 As an adult I have been almost 100 pounds, and I have been over 200 pounds.
 It’s very frustrating.
 Nowadays I try to focus on being healthy instead of my weight.
 I no longer own a scale.
 Being healthy is the most important thing to me.
 I love walking.
 Walking is my Prozac.